 The Smithsonian American Art Museum has eight works by Lewis, including most famously the Death of Cleopatra, which they restored in the 1990s (see my post), but also her Hagar (1875) and one of sculptures featuring Native American themes from Longfellow, The Old Arrow-Maker (in two copies).
 There is also a portrait medallion by her of Wendell Phillips in the National Portrait Gallery.
 This “Spotlight” page for Lewis is a good starting place to see them all.

-Other collections, which typically only have one or two pieces by here, and often much less lavish funding have less impressive digital displays, or cannot currently create them for other reasons–Howard University, for example, does not have a good on-line display of Forever Free, and the Museum of African American History in Boston does not have one of Lewis’s marble bust of Robert Gould Shaw–but there is a 360 view of it on Google Arts and Culture.
+Other collections, which typically only have one or two pieces by here, and often much less lavish funding have less impressive digital displays, or cannot currently create them for other reasons–Howard University, for example, does not have a good on-line display of Forever Free, and the Museum of African American History in Boston does not have one of Lewis’s marble bust of Robert Gould Shaw–although there is a 360 view of it on Google Arts and Culture.
 But even these less ambitious exhibits reveal the sometimes surprising locations of individual works–such as the two small marbles Awake and Asleep (and a bust of Lincoln) at the Public Library in San Jose, California, which were the end result of donations after Lewis’ two shows and auctions in California in 1873.
-Oberlin College, where Lewis attended college before she left for Boston, now has a bust of James Peck Thomas (1874), Lewis’ only portrait bust of an African-American that has survived, in their collection.
+Oberlin College where Lewis attended college before she left for Boston, now includes in their art collection a bust of James Peck Thomas (1874), Lewis’ only portrait bust of an African-American that has survived.